kasonyang/docker-nginx-proxy/README.md

 # Overview

-A reserve proxy base on nginx with the following features:
+A reverse proxy base on nginx with the following features:

 * Request ssl certificates automatically using [acme.sh](https://github.com/acmesh-official/acme.sh ).
 * Easy to configure.